 5. To ratify the remuneration payable to M/s.
-S. R. and Associates, Cost Accountants and the Cost Auditors of the Company for the Financial Year 2020-21:
+S. R. and Associates, Cost Accountants and the Cost Auditors of the Company for the Financial Year 2021-22:

-To consider and if thought fit, to pass the following as an Ordinary Resolution:
+To consider and if thought fit, to pass the following as an ORDINARY RESOLUTION:

 "RESOLVED THAT pursuant to the provisions of Section 148 and other applicable provisions of the Companies Act, 2013, read with the Companies (Audit and Auditors) Rules, 2014 (including any statutory modification(s) or reenactment(s) thereof, for the time being in force), the remuneration payable to M/s.
 S. R. and Associates, Cost Accountants (Firm Regn.
-No. 0540) represented by Mr. K.S.V.
-Subba Rao (Membership No.: 20548), one of the Partners of the Firm, who has been appointed by the Board of Directors of the Company to conduct the audit of the cost records of the Company for the Financial Year 2020-21, amounting to Rs.
-75,000/- (Rupees Seventy-Five Thousand Only) plus Goods and Service Tax (GST) as applicable and re-imbursement of out-of-pocket expenses incurred by them in connection with the aforesaid audit, be and is hereby confirmed and approved."
+No. 0540) [represented by Mr. K.S.V.
+Subba Rao (Membership No.: 20548), Partner], which has been appointed by the Board of Directors of the Company to conduct the audit of the cost records of the Company for the Financial Year 2021-22, amounting to ₹ 85,000/- (Rupees Eighty Five Thousand Only) plus Goods and Service Tax (GST) as applicable and re- imbursement of out-of-pocket expenses incurred by them in connection with the aforesaid audit at actuals, be and is hereby confirmed and approved."

-6. Appointment of Mrs. C. Manga Raj, "Additional Director" as a "Non-Executive" Director of the Company:
+6. Appointment of Mr. Bhupendra Suri, "Additional Director" as a "Whole-Time " Director of the Company: